CrediBench: Building Web-Scale Network Datasets for Information Integrity: Related work

 \section{Related work}

+\paragraph{\textbf{Online information ecosystems.}} Substantial work has now established the nature of digital ecosystems as complex, socio-technical environments; shaped by social interactions~\cite{boyd2012networked}, platform and algorithm design~\cite{guess2023algorithms, guess2023reshares}, and cognitive biases~\cite{pennycook2021psychology}.
+Social media platforms amplify engagement-driven dynamics, which can accelerate information diffusion regardless of veracity and thereby foster homophilic echo chambers~\cite{cinelli2020echo, wang2024linguistic}.
+Psychological studies further demonstrate that repeated exposure~\cite{taber2009motivated}, source familiarity, and social endorsement~\cite{guess2023reshares} strongly influence perceived credibility~\cite{hasher1977frequency, taber2009motivated}.
+These dynamics allow misinformation to persist and compound over time, often spreading across multiple sources and platforms.
+The rise of generative AI also amplifies and introduces new risks, enabling the accessible and scalable production of increasingly persuasive and sophisticated content, lowering barriers for misinformation spread~\cite{jaidka2025misinformation}.
+Fortunately, AI also stands as an important avenue for emerging mitigation strategies.
+LLMs are increasingly explored for misinformation detection \cite{DBLP:journals/aim/ChenS24, DBLP:conf/emnlp/PelrineITRGCGR23, jiang_disinformation_2023}.
+Particularly, Retrieval-Augmented Generation (RAG) can aid in evidence-based misinformation detection, as introduced in \cite{DBLP:journals/corr/abs-2409-00009}.

-\textbf{Traditional Misinformation Detection} Efforts to assess the credibility of online information sources have ranged from manual, expert-driven evaluations to computational methods.
-Manual approaches include user-focused frameworks such as the CRAAP test \cite{CRAAP} or the SIFT framework \cite{SIFT}.
-Expert knowledge is also often leveraged, and most datasets for credibility on the web rely on such human annotation \cite{dataCredibility}.
-However, such manual methods are inherently unable to scale to modern information flows.
+\paragraph{\textbf{Methods for source assessments.}} Efforts to assess the credibility of online information sources have ranged from manual, user-~\cite{CRAAP, SIFT} or expert-driven \cite{dataCredibility, lasser_misinformation_domains} evaluations to computational methods.
+Most web credibility datasets rely on advanced expert assessments for label annotation \cite{dataCredibility, lasser_misinformation_domains}.
+Such manual methods are inherently unable to scale to modern information flows.
 To address this, machine and deep learning methods quickly emerged as a strong solution.
-These efforts have largely focused on credibility assessments at the claim level, using endogenous signals from the text, such as linguistic and stylistic features, semantic content, and multimodal cues \cite{DBLP:conf/icde/ZhangDY20, DBLP:journals/eswa/ChoudharyA21, DBLP:journals/mta/KaliyarGN21, DBLP:conf/cikm/RuchanskySL17, DBLP:journals/eswa/KumariE21}.
-These text features have been roughly categorized into \textit{stylistic} features, \textit{complexity} features and \textit{psychological} features, all tied to disinformation detection \cite{DBLP:conf/iclr/ChenS24}.
-However, these signals fail to model the complex web structure of misinformation websites and information propagation.
-As such, exogenous signals, such as social endorsement cues, have also been integrated in some of these works \cite{DBLP:conf/www/CastilloMP11, DBLP:conf/socinfo/0003KCM14, DBLP:journals/asc/PakaBKSC21, DBLP:conf/paisi/XiaYWLB12, DBLP:conf/socialcom/ODonovanKMHA12}, but to a much lesser extent.
-Moreover, such works focusing on the claim-level inherently ignore the more general nature of the issue: misinformation spreads across sources and platforms, and detecting whether a certain piece of text contains misinformation largely benefits from assessing its source and other online entities' interactions with it.
+As highlighted in \cite{DBLP:journals/corr/abs-2411-05060}, such efforts have almost exclusively focused on classifying individual claims, posts, or documents.
+These usually rely on endogenous signals from the text, such as linguistic and stylistic features, semantic content, and multimodal cues \cite{DBLP:conf/icde/ZhangDY26, DBLP:journals/eswa/ChoudharyA21, DBLP:journals/mta/KaliyarGN21, DBLP:conf/cikm/RuchanskySL17, DBLP:journals/eswa/KumariE21}.